 During the Game.
 Because of their Midwest/Heartland image, Wild fans like a "family atmosphere."
 Therefore, while they don't like the Chicago Blackhawks (regional rivals) or the Dallas Stars (the former Minnesota North Stars, stolen from them), they don't have any special animus for the Devils.

 You might not like Zach Parise, but, remember, he chose the Wild not for money or for a supposed better chance at the Stanley Cup, but to be close to his dying father, former Islander and North Star Jean-Paul Parise.
 So don't give Zach a hard time.
 If you avoid that, and don't say anything complimentary about the Green Bay Packers, the University of Wisconsin, the Dallas Stars (the hockey team that used to be the Minnesota North Stars) or Norm Green (the owner who moved them), you'll be all right.

 Like the Tampa Bay Lightning and the Colorado Avalanche (but not, as yet, the Devils), the Wild occasionally wear "third jerseys" that look like what they might have worn had they existed in the "Original Six Era."
 These are not "throwback" jerseys, they are "fauxbacks."

-James Bohn signs the National Anthems before Wild games.
+The Wild have a regular National Anthem singer.
+His name is Bohn.
+James Bohn.
 Their goal song is "Crowd Chant" by Joe Satriani.
 Their mascot is a... creature called Nordy, apparently tapping into the "northern-ness" of Minnesota.
 And he seems to have an M for Minnesota as a fur marking on his forehead, as many cats do, but he looks more canine than feline to me.